isovector/reasonablypolymorphic.com/site/erdos/13-jastice.markdown

 [unison]: https://www.unisonweb.org/

 Hanging out with Justin was a true joy.
 Not only is he excellent company, but he's a great story teller, and an exceptional host.
-He went out of town for a few days during my visit, and was kind enough to let me stay in his absence.
+He took me to Oktoberfest, introduced me to lots of his friends, and showed me motorcycles that drive on the fucking *walls.* Furthermore, Justin went out of town for a few days during my visit, and was kind enough to let me stay in his absence.
 I considered replacing all of his art with portraits of my face, but it seemed like too much work.
 Thanks again for a great time, Justin!